How to Measure Customer Engagement for Your Brick-and-Mortar Business

 Here’s how to measure your customer churn rate: Take the number of customers who leave divided by the number of total remaining customers.

-How can Paystone help with all this?
+How can DataCandy help with all this?

 Crunching numbers and long division is not the best use of any small business owner’s time.
 Technology has automated so much of your daily operations so, why not take advantage of software solutions designed to track and measure your customer engagement efforts.